Laviusntk/Learn/README.md

 $ gedit /etc/environment
 ```

 Copy and paste the following text at the end of the file.
 Make sure that the JAVA_HOME path matches the path of your Java home directory.
 Save and close the editor.
+For detailed instructions see [Abhishek Singh's](http://asingh.com.np/blog/fedora-commons-installation-and-configuration-guide/) website.
 ```
 FEDORA_HOME=/opt/fedora
 JAVA_HOME=/opt/jdk1.<version>/